 I work long hours every day at a job where I am miserable, while he texts me countless times a day.
 He expects me to come home every day during my lunch break so that he can keep track of every minute of my time.
 If I am more than five minutes late leaving work he becomes angry and accuses me, either directly or indirectly, of cheating.

 I no longer want to be around him and haven’t for a long time.
 I have to detach to get through sex with him, and even kissing has become repulsive to me.
 I have only one close friend left to confide in, and that friend is a secret I keep from my husband.
 He has alienated all of his friends and family except for his mother who lives with us.
 His mother actually told me recently that he is just like his father (her ex) and that the best thing she ever did was walk out on him and never turn back!

 What I hate most these days are actually the honeymoon periods when he is nice to me, because it just makes it hurt that much more to do the one thing that I know I have to do: LEAVE.
-Although no one knows but my one friend, I am working on leaving, but it seems to take forever… I am not financially dependent on him.
-In fact there is nothing I really need from him.
+Although no one knows but my one friend, I am working on leaving.
+It seems to take forever… I am not financially dependent on him.
+In fact, there is nothing I really need from him.
 Yet I still feel guilty, I don’t want to be the kind of person who abandons another human being with no means of support.

 But mostly I am afraid of what he will do once I am going or gone.
 Even though he has never hit me, I do not trust him at all and I know that my plan has to be airtight before I actually leave (Domestic Violence Safety Plan: A comprehensive plan that will keep you safer whether you stay or leave).

 I feel exhausted and like my heart has been scraped out inside.